danielharrell/open-eyes-lect-2017-18/Open.md

 ## Awareness {#awareness}

-(Original paragraph.)
-But even if this account made partial sense of true openness, there is reason to doubt it could make any more, or be but misleading if further pressed.
-For one thing, if the masterless eyes of Leontius are at all comparable to broken jars, then how can they take their fill---one might say to the brim---of the spectacle?
-As jars, his eyes seem perfectly intact; and as full, perfectly whole.
-And we could say this perfection of outer sight is matched, even surpassed, by inner sight.
-For Leontius is able to damn his eyes, despite his loss of command over them.
-Let this loss still suggest a liberation of his eyes from any bounds.
-Nonetheless, the result is not blindness, but sight; and not unconsciousness of the fact, but recognition of it.
-The result, in other words, suggests that true openness is boundless. ---As boundless, at least, as mere openness.

-(Revised paragraph.)
-On this account, then, only mere openness can be boundless; true openness is always bounded, or closed.
-But how, in that case, can the account make sense of our deepest state of being: the open eyes of awareness?
-For even if the eyes of Leontius are comparable to broken jars, in being masterless, and therefore boundless, they still take their fill---one might say to the brim---of the spectacle.
-As vehicles of sight, his eyes are more like unbroken jars, and even perfect jars: jars that stay intact, no matter what they contain, or how full they get.
+On this account, then, only mere openness can be boundless, as a corruption of true openness, which by contrast is always bounded, or closed.
+But we also can press this account, in light of our deepest state of being, on my earlier suggestion: the open eyes of awareness.
+And from that standpoint, it can again start to seem as if even mere openness must be bounded, to look boundless.
+For consider the eyes of Leontius more closely.
+On the one hand, his loss of mastery over them exposes him, like a broken jar, to whatever lies outside.
+Yet on the other hand, this same loss of mastery allows his eyes, like an unbroken jar, to take their fill---one might say to the brim---of the spectacle.
+His masterless eyes might even be compared to a perfect jar: a jar that stays intact, no matter what it contains, or how full it gets.
 And this perfection of outer sight seems matched, even surpassed, by inner sight.
-For Leontius is able to damn his eyes, despite his loss of command over them. <!--Perhaps put quote here-->
-Let this loss still imply a liberation of his eyes from any bounds.
-Nonetheless, the result is not blindness, but sight;
-and not unconsciousness of the fact, but recognition of it.
-The result, in other words, suggests that true openness is boundless. ---As boundless, at least, as mere openness.
+For Leontius is able to damn his eyes, despite his loss of command over them. <!--Perhaps put quote here--> In this loss his eyes may be liberated from him, and in that sense have become unbounded; but the result is not blindness, but sight; and not unconsciousness of the fact, but recognition of it.
+Nor could the result be any less, it seems, if the openness of eyes is to have any meaning at all, even a corrupted one.
+They cannot be filled unless one can see what fills them.
+But this suggests that mere openness can only be as boundless as true openness lets it be, even in the context of liberation; lest it escape the bounds of awareness that make it an example---even if a bad example---of openness.

+Locked door in case of Odysseus.
 The case of Odysseus suggests the same more dramatically.
 For while the suitors may get through his door, they will not survive his awareness of it, or